robparrott/version-control-workshop/git.rst

    .. __: http://www.kernel.org/pub/software/scm/git/docs/v1.6.6.2/git-add.html

-   Note that unlike Subversion, you will need to explicitly add any changes to the repository.
-In other words, if you modify a file you (generally) need to ``git add`` that file in order to make it part of the next commit.
+   Unlike Subversion, if you modify a file you (generally) need to ``git add`` that file in order to make the changes part of the next commit.

 git: Committing changes
 =======================